Lindsay-Lab/lindsay-lab.github.io/teaching/index.md

 # <i class="fas fa-tools"></i>Teaching

-I teach courses for undergraduate and graduate students in both the Center for Data Science and the Psychology Department.
+I teach Data Literacy for Psychology (PSYCH-UA 8) in the Fall and Machine Learning for Climate Change (DS-UA 301) in the Spring.

-# Courses
+# Course Materials
 ## Machine Learning for Climate Change (Spring 2024)
 The course has been redesigned to focus more on research papers.
 Materials will be posted as the course progresses.